|Court:||United States District Court for the Northern District of California|

 Throughout the Class Period, Defendants reported that Oracle’s cloud revenues were growing at extremely rapid rates, and repeatedly emphasized that the “hypergrowth” in Oracle’s all-important cloud business demonstrated that it had successfully pivoted its business model to cloud-based technology.
 In addition, Defendants attributed that growth to a variety of supposedly legitimate factors and initiatives, including that its “products are better” its “sales force is better” and its “ability to implement is better.”
-In truth, Oracle drove sales of cloud products in two ways: (i) by threatening its customers with very costly “audits” of their use of the Company’s non-cloud software unless the customers agreed to shift their business to Oracle’s cloud programs; and (ii) offering customers large discounts on on-premise products if they accepted short-term cloud contracts that they did not want and would likely not use.
-The use of such tactics concealed the lack of real demand for Oracle’s cloud services, making Oracle’s cloud growth unsustainable and ultimately driving away customers.
+Lead Plaintiffs alleges that, in truth, Oracle drove sales of cloud products in two ways: (i) by threatening its customers with very costly “audits” of their use of the Company’s non-cloud software unless the customers agreed to shift their business to Oracle’s cloud programs; and (ii) offering customers large discounts on on-premise products if they accepted short-term cloud contracts that they did not want and would likely not use.
+Lead Plaintiff alleges that the use of such tactics concealed the lack of real demand for Oracle’s cloud services, making Oracle’s cloud growth unsustainable and ultimately driving away customers.